Siphon880gh/workout-player/README.md

 Was previously thought to be supported with
 `FBREEL <video_clip_you_extracted> <audio_clip_you_extracted>`

+Workout preparer would require additional steps using Chrome DevTools' Inspect to get the proper URLs of both video and audio clips that Facebook played synchronously.

 However at a much later time, "URL signature expired" would output from their server.